 He is preceded in death by two sons, Ronald in 1975 and Randall in 1998, and by his parents and two sisters.

-He is survived by his wife of 52 years, Melba; two sons and their wives, Robbin and Debra Emery and Richard and Teresa Emery; daughters-in-law, Jane Emery and Julie Emery Nelson; 11 grandchildren, Chaun, Cheri and her husband, Thomas Devlin, Jael, Nicholes, Jason and his wife, Michelle Emery, Jaime, Tara and husband, Bryan Bicha, Stacey, Melissa, Megan, Randine and husband, Doug Datisman; and six great-grandchildren; and two nieces, Virginia Hansen and Debbey Beatty and nephew, Thomas Krigbaum, all of the San Fernando Valley, Calif.
+He is survived by his wife of 52 years, Melba; two sons and their wives, Robbin and Debra Emery and Richard and Teresa Emery; daughters-in-law, Jane Emery and Julie Emery Nelson; 11 grandchildren, Chaun, Cheri and her husband, Thomas Devlin, Jael, Nicholas, Jason and his wife, Michelle Emery, Jaime, Tara and husband, Bryan Bicha, Stacey, Melissa, Megan, Randine and husband, Doug Datisman; six great-grandchildren; and two nieces, Virginia Hansen and Debbey Beatty and nephew, Thomas Krigbaum, all of the San Fernando Valley, Calif.

 Visitation will be welcomed at the Garden City Funeral Home from noon to 5 p.m.
 Saturday, April 25, and from noon to 5 p.m.
 Sunday, April 26.
 Private graveside services will be conducted on Monday, April 27 with the Rev. Clarence McKey officiating.
 Arrangements are under the direction of the Garden City Funeral Home and Crematory.

 Contributions are suggested to ADRA (Adventist Development and Relief Agency), 2501 Old Columbia Pike, Silver Springs, Md., 20904, or the Shriners Hospital for Children, Spokane, Wash., 99210.